deepank-kujur/AI-Assisted-Knowledge-Quiz/README.md

 javascript
 // Example AI prompt structure const PROMPT_TEMPLATES = {
+  topicSearch: `CRITICAL: You MUST return ONLY valid JSON.
+No other text.

-  topicSearch: `Generate exactly 5 multiple choice questions about "{topic}" with {difficulty} difficulty.
+Generate exactly 5 multiple choice questions about "{topic}" with {difficulty} difficulty.

-CRITICAL REQUIREMENTS:
+REQUIREMENTS:
-1. Return ONLY valid JSON array with exactly 5 questions
+- Return ONLY a JSON array with exactly 5 objects
-2. Each question must have:
+- Each object must have: "question", "options" (array of 4 strings), "correctAnswer" (number 0-3)
+- Ensure JSON syntax is perfect: use double quotes, no trailing commas, proper brackets
-   - "question" (clear, specific question)
+- Make questions specific to the topic
-   - "options" (exactly 4 options as strings)
-   - "correctAnswer" (number 0-3 for correct option index)
-3. Questions should cover different aspects of {topic}
-4. Make only one option clearly correct, others plausible but wrong
+- Make only one option clearly correct
-5. Do NOT include any explanations or additional text

-DIFFICULTY GUIDELINES:
+DIFFICULTY-SPECIFIC GUIDELINES:
-- Easy: Basic facts, definitions, straightforward concepts.
-Suitable for beginners.
-- Medium: Applied knowledge, moderate complexity, requires some understanding.
-- Hard: Advanced concepts, analytical thinking, detailed knowledge required.
-- Mixed: Combine questions from all difficulty levels.
+{difficultyGuidelines}

-STRICT JSON FORMAT:
+EXAMPLE FORMAT:
 [
   {
-    "question": "Question text?",
+    "question": "What is...?",
     "options": ["Option A", "Option B", "Option C", "Option D"], "correctAnswer": 0
   }
-]`,
+]

+NOW GENERATE FOR: "{topic}" at {difficulty} level.
+RETURN ONLY JSON:`,

   feedback: `Create personalized feedback for a quiz result.